|$949 – $1,999||Price Range||$1,699 – $2,599|

 - Returns — During that if you decide that no longer want the bed, well, Nest and Purple offer totally free returns.
 What exactly does that mean?
 It means they send a company to come pickup the mattress from your home and you should get a full refund.

-- Coils — Nest Alexander Hybrid has pocketed coils, as do the Purple Hybrid mattresses.
+- Coils — Nest Sparrow has pocketed coils, as do the Purple Hybrid mattresses.
 Therefore, whether you prefer the bounce from the coils or you need a more supportive bed, both brands offer you a viable option.

 Firmness — Nest offers this particular mattress in everything from ultra plush to medium firm, though, the most popular model is somewhere in between.
 The official names for the firmness options are: Plush, Medium, and Luxury Firm.

 The “Plush” model, as you can see in the chart above, is really soft.
 In fact, it might be in the top two or three softest mattresses online.
 Internally, we prefer the “Medium,” which is also softer, but still able to accommodate people who rotate sleeping positions at night.